 Imaging tests use different types of energy waves to produce pictures.
 These pictures can be taken all over the body.
 Some tests use contrast dyes to improve visibility of internal structures.

 Imaging tests include:

 To create an image of the chest or bones, x-rays are directed through the body and onto film.
 High-density tissue, such as bone, absorbs a lot of x-rays and appears white on the developed x-ray.
 Cancer involving bone will appear even whiter than the surrounding normal bone tissue.
 Low-density tissue, such as the air in your lungs absorbs few or no x-rays and appears black.
 Tumors in the chest typically appear gray to white on the film.

 Mammograms are x-ray images of the breast.
 They can identify an abnormality and often suggest the likelihood of cancer, but mammograms cannot diagnose cancer.

-CT (computed tomography) scans also use x-rays to create images.
+CT scans also use x-rays to create images.
 The images are more detailed because the CT scan looks at structures from different angles.
 The CT machine takes continuous pictures and reproduces them on a computer screen.
 The images can be viewed as thin sections or slices, making it easier to see inside structures.